Tofu: Southeast Asia

-In Southeast Asia, tofu was introduced to the region by Chinese immigrants from Fujian province, as evidenced by many countries in Southeast Asia referring to tofu using the Min Nan Chinese word for either soft or firm tofu, or "tāu-hū" or "tāu-goan" respectively.
+In Southeast Asia, tofu was introduced to the region by Chinese immigrants from Fujian province, as evidenced by many countries in Southeast Asia referring to tofu using the Min Nan Chinese word for either soft or firm tofu, or "tāu-hū" or "tāu-goaⁿ" respectively.
 In Indonesia, Malaysia, Singapore, Thailand, Cambodia, Myanmar, the Philippines and Vietnam, tofu is widely available and used in many local dishes.

 Tofu is called tahu in Indonesia, and Indonesian dishes such as tahu sumbat, taugeh tahu, asinan, siomay and some curries, often add slices of tofu.
 Tahu goreng, tahu isi and tahu sumedang are popular fried tofu snacks.

 Tofu is called tauhu in Malaysia and Singapore.
 Malaysian and Singaporean Indians use tofu in their cuisine, such as in Indian mee goreng, and rojak pasembor.
 Peranakan cuisine often uses tofu, as in Penang curry noodles and laksa.
 Indonesia, Thailand, Malaysia, and the Philippines are major producers of tofu and have plants in many municipalities.

-Tofu in the Philippines is widely eaten as the breakfast snack tahô (soft tofu, from Philippine Hokkien 豆腐 "tāu-hū"), or as tokwa (dry, firm tofu that is usually fried, from Philippine Hokkien 豆干 "tāu-goan"), which is a staple alternative to meat in main meals and in numerous regional dishes.
+Tofu in the Philippines is widely eaten as the breakfast snack tahô (soft tofu, from Philippine Hokkien 豆腐 "tāu-hū"), or as tokwa (dry, firm tofu that is usually fried, from Philippine Hokkien 豆乾 "tāu-goaⁿ"), which is a staple alternative to meat in main meals and in numerous regional dishes.
 Tofu was introduced to the archipelago in the 10th to 13th centuries by Song dynasty Chinese mariners and merchants, along with many other foods that became staples of the Philippine diet.
 The use and production of tofu were first limited to urban centers with influential Chinese minorities, such as Cebu or Tondo, but quickly spread to even remote native villages and islands.

 Elsewhere

 Benjamin Franklin was the first American to mention tofu, in a 1770 letter to John Bartram.
 Franklin, who encountered it during a trip to London, included a few soybeans and referred to it as "cheese" from China.
 In 1770, Franklin also corresponded with James Flint on the subject of how the Chinese converted callivances (soybeans) into tofu.
 Flint's writing "Towfu" in his letter is the earliest documented use of "tofu" in the English language.
 The first tofu company in the United States was established in 1878.
 In 1908, Li Yuying, a Chinese anarchist and a vegetarian with a French degree in agriculture and biology, opened a soy factory, the Usine de la Caséo-Sojaïne.
 This was the world's first soy dairy and the first factory in France to manufacture and sell beancurd.

-However, tofu was not well known to most Westerners before the middle of the 20th century.
-With increased cultural contact between the West and East Asia and growing interest in vegetarianism, knowledge of tofu has become widespread.
-Numerous types of pre-flavored tofu can be found in supermarket chains throughout the West.
-It is also used by many vegans and vegetarians as a source of protein.
+However, tofu was not well known to most Westerners before the middle of the 20th century, when it was popularized in the United States by William Shurtleff and Akiko Aoyagi (The Book of Tofu, 1975).